EU Licensed4.8/5

 Clinical outcomes in diabetes:

-• HbA1c reductions of up to 2.4 percentage points were observed
+• HbA1c fell by up to 2.4 percentage points

-• Over 90% of patients on the highest dose achieved an HbA1c below 53 mmol/mol (7%)
+• Over 90% of patients on the highest dose reached an HbA1c below 53 mmol/mol (7%)

-These results exceed those seen with any other single injectable glucose-lowering medicine.
-NICE has approved tirzepatide for type 2 diabetes when other treatments have not achieved adequate control.
+These results beat those of any other single injectable blood sugar medicine.
+NICE has approved tirzepatide for type 2 diabetes when other treatments have not controlled it well enough.

 How Mounjaro is absorbed and processed